 - Work independently and with the cohort to publish briefs, articles, videos, and/or blog posts on the Center's website.

-- Help orchestrate, coordinate, and execute online and in-person events and workshops as well as post-event tasks.
+- Help orchestrate, coordinate, and execute online and in-person events and workshops, as well as post-event write-ups and other tasks.

 - Engage in workshops and events held by CSINT.

-- Additional responsibilities may include mentorship, article submission review, small group leadership, and conception, organization, and leadership of events/field trips involving fellow students and faculty.
+- Additional responsibilities may include mentorship, article submission review, small group leadership, plus conception, organization, and leadership of events/field trips involving fellow students and faculty.

 General CSINT Fellow Requirements: